What You Need to Know About Public Relations or Fundraising Manager

 Job Description & Duties Plan, direct, or coordinate activities designed to create or maintain a favorable public image or raise issue awareness for their organization or client; or if engaged in fundraising, plan, direct, or coordinate activities to solicit and maintain funds for special projects or nonprofit organizations.

-PR or Fundraising Manager Responsibilities
+Daily Life Of a PR or Fundraising Manager

 - Manage special events, such as sponsorship of races, parties introducing new products, or other activities the firm supports, to gain public attention through the media without advertising directly.